-Theorem \ref{pos rec} is largely a consequence of a phenomenon called {\em collapse} that HAT exhibits when $d = 2$.
+Theorem \ref{pos rec} is a consequence of a phenomenon called {\em collapse} that HAT exhibits in two dimensions.
 Informally, collapse occurs when the diameter of a configuration is reduced to its logarithm over a number of steps proportional to this logarithm.
 When a configuration has a sufficiently large diameter in terms of $n$, collapse occurs with high probability in $n$ \cite[Theorem 1.5]{calvert2021}.
-In other words, the diameter experiences a negative drift in the sense of a Foster-Lyapunov theorem (e.g., Theorem~2.2.4 of \cite{fayolle1995}), which implies that HAT is positive recurrent.
+In other words, the diameter experiences a negative drift in the sense of a Foster--Lyapunov theorem (e.g., Theorem~2.2.4 of \cite{fayolle1995}), which implies that HAT is positive recurrent.

 In the context of Theorem \ref{pos rec}, the first of our main results establishes that HAT exhibits a phase transition, in the sense that HAT is transient in any dimension $d \geq 5$, for every $n \geq 4$.